cs1302uga/cs1302-tutorials/generics/README.md

 One of the most powerful features of Java is its support for generics.
 Generics is a language feature that enables us to write code that operates on various datatypes while still providing compile-time type safety.
-One way to write such code relies heavily on the use of the `Object` type and casting, however, this often leads to programming mistakes that are not caught until run-time.
+One way to write such code relies heavily on the use of the `Object` type and casting; however, this often leads to programming mistakes that are not caught until run-time.
 With generics, we can can write the desired code a way that avoids casting and enables compile-time checking.